 The evidence is clear that quitting eight weeks before surgery reduces all risks of smoking-related operative complications.
 So timing is critical.
 This program can be introduced to surgeons, family physicians, pharmacists, dentists, and dental hygienists.
 It can mean that more patients can be finding out the benefits of stopping smoking when it will have maximum effect – and that may start smokers on the way to quitting for good.

-To date BC Cancer Agency Prevention Programs has been successful in partnering with Northern Health Authority, Fraser Health Authority, British Columbia Dentist Association, and the Chinese Canadian Medical Society (BC) in creating promotional SSBS materials.
+To date BC Cancer Prevention Program has been successful in partnering with Northern Health Authority, Fraser Health Authority, British Columbia Dentist Association, and the Chinese Canadian Medical Society (BC) in creating promotional SSBS materials.

 Here are some articles and evidence reviews on the effectiveness of getting patients to quit smoking before surgery:

 - Effect of preoperative smoking intervention on postoperative complications: a randomised clinical trial

 - Stopping smoking before surgery could save millions: Ontario’s Anesthesiologist – Ontario Medical Association Press Release

 - Effects of preoperative smoking cessation on the incidence and risk of intraoperative and postoperative complications in adult smokers: a systematic review

 - Chart reminders increase referrals for inpatient smoking cessation intervention

 Please connect with us if you are interested in exploring partnership opportunities or if you wish to order some of above SSBS promotional materials.